Opposite of FIEF – 35 Antonyms With Sentence Examples

 Demagogue The lord used the fief to gain followers through promises of land and titles.
 A demagogue is a leader who gains support by appealing to prejudices.

-READ: Opposite of APPALLING - 35 Antonyms With Sentence Examples
+READ: Opposite of CONSCIENTIOUS - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of FIEF